citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

 must be carried out.

-There is no restriction on who is permitted to submit certifications to the XenServer HCL, for example, it is *not* the case that only the hardware vendor can submit certifications for their products.
+There is no restriction on who is permitted to submit certifications to the Citrix Hypervisor HCL, for example, it is *not* the case that only the hardware vendor can submit certifications for their products.
 Having said this, Citrix strongly prefers hardware vendors to perform certification testing, as they are best placed to test all of their products' features.

-Once a device is listed on the HCL, Citrix will take support calls from customers who are using that device with XenServer.
-It is expected that partners who submit devices for inclusion in the HCL will collaborate with Citrix to provide a fix for any issue that is later found with XenServer which is caused by said device.
+Once a device is listed on the HCL, Citrix will take support calls from customers who are using that device with Citrix Hypervisor.
+It is expected that partners who submit devices for inclusion in the HCL will collaborate with Citrix to provide a fix for any issue that is later found with Citrix Hypervisor which is caused by said device.

 ### Userspace software